A fortified manor house nestling away from prying eyes in the middle of 18 hectares of meadows and woods, with a renovated holiday cottage, in the Pér

 This property is located in the countryside, in the middle of a vast meadow surrounded by woods.
 Originally, it was a medieval coaching inn built next to an ancient Roman road.
 A long earthen track runs past the woods and a farm hangar before arriving at the residential buildings.
 The massive, fortified manor house was built with a lower ground floor and garden level opposite a patio in order to adapt to the slope of the surrounding relief.

 In the Middle Ages, the building was rectangular, boasting defensive elements, and as the years passed it transformed into the current square construction thanks to an extension that doubled its size.
 The oldest part is made of rubble stone and is topped with a hipped roof made of flat tiles.
 An adjoining small tower and square tower, both with pavilion roofs, are made of ashlar, which was also used for the door and window frames as well as the quoins.
-Under a half-hipped roof, the façades on the most recent part of the building are rendered.
+The most recent part of the building boasts façades that are rendered and a hipped roof similar to the older part.

 Thanks to its own drive, the former barn has been renovated and is used as a holiday cottage.
 It also has its own patio and garage.